IsaacWP121/Morse-Code/README.md

 # To Do:
 - Make Hold delete
 - Make Play Back Beep
-- Redesign the first menu to include a multiplayer/messager mode
 - Optimise pygame by only updating part of the screen